Kashmir crisis: Open a fresh chapter in Jammu and Kashmir

 Sunanda K Datta-Ray

 ABROGATE Article 370 of the Constitution, flood Kashmir with settlers from all over the country, let them erect shoddy little places of worship at every street corner and jabber away only in Hindi, and all will be well in India that is Bharat!
-If that were so, Burhan Wani, the Hizbul Mujahideen commander killed in a police encounter, would not be revered as a hero.
+If that were so, Burhan Wani, the Hizbul Mujahideen commander killed in a police encounter, would not be revered as a national hero.

 No one can object to the repatriation of the Kashmiri pandits who were cruelly thrown out of their homes and have been living in exile ever since.
 But tying this up with revocation of Article 370 of the Constitution will only further exacerbate a situation that might never have come about if it had not been for a succession of control freaks in the higher echelons of New Delhi's policy-making machinery.

 Quite apart from the Kashmir crisis, India needs a relaxed dispensation that guarantees self-government at all levels.
 Wider application of Article 370 might realise Dr B.R.
 Ambedkar's vision of a Constitution that is unitary or federal depending on the needs and circumstances at any particular moment.
-It is especially essential at a time when rigidity in Srinagar is matched by rigidity in New Delhi, and religion seems to be replacing in both Kashmir and those parts of the rest of India that are directly influenced by the Centre's political philosophy.
+It is especially essential at a time when rigidity in Srinagar is matched by rigidity in New Delhi, and religion seems to be replacing politics in both Kashmir and those parts of the rest of India that are directly influenced by the Centre's political philosophy.

 The increasing violence in the name of cow protection culminating in the latest incident when a Mumbai auto-rickshaw driver tried to create a communal event out of a passenger's leather bag speaks of the spirit of bigotry that darkens the land.
 It is bound to find a resonance in a region that was already on the warpath.
 Rightly or wrongly, Kashmiri Muslims are gripped by the fear of demographic change that would erase their ethnic, cultural and religious identity.
 When the principal of the Delhi Public School in Srinagar dismissed a teacher for wearing a full abaya that included a face veil provoked not only student protests but also angry articles accusing the DPS of attacking Islam.